jonnyzzz/named-java-frames/README.md

 This is done via the following code with the library

-        NamedStackFrame.global().frame("this is my named frame",
+        NamedStackFrame.global().run("this is my named frame",
             new Runnable() {
                 public void run() {
                      //here goes the code